 We handle the complicated stuff, like gathering the paint buckets and paperwork, so our communities can jump right onto the canvas.
 To us, there’s nothing more fun and rewarding than enabling our neighbors to express themselves in new and fun ways.Become a Volunteer

-Hannah Joo was born and raised in Seoul, South Korea.
-She has a BA in Fine Arts and an MA in Museum Studies from Kookmin University (South Korea).
-Currently, she is a PhD candidate in Urban Planning at Hanyang University (South Korea).
+Hannah has a BA in Fine Arts and an MA in Museum Studies from Kookmin University.
+She is also a PhD candidate in Urban Planning at Hanyang University.

-As an educator, Hannah has developed several learning programs in the field of art exhibitions and community art.
+As an educator, Hannah has also developed learning programs in the field of art exhibitions and community art.
 She has lectured professionally to public school teachers, school workers, and government officers.
-Hannah also served as an instructor on cultural trend at Yeongdong University.

 After moving to Virginia in 2015, Hannah worked as the director of the Korean Heritage Foundation for over three years.
-During this period, she organized a diverse portfolio of projects related to Korean culture from traditional performances to cultural identity camps for Korean-American students and more.
+She organized a diverse portfolio of projects related to Korean culture from traditional performances to cultural identity camps for Korean-American students and more.

-Hannah’s culmination of professional and educational experience has led her to become strongly passionate about community art.
-She believes the combination of city, humanity, and the arts can bring a lasting impact to the DMV community.
-She is currently based in the Washington D.C.
-Metropolitan area as the founder of the nonprofit organization Community Art for Everyone.
+Hannah believes that the combination of city, humanity, and the arts can bring a lasting impact to the DMV community.
 Her vision is to use art as a medium to transform our communities to be more healthy, safe, and beautiful for everyone.